caraya/personal-blog/content/blog/web-ar.md

 <lite-youtube videoid="1t1gBVykneA"></lite-youtube>

-Before we jump too far let's talk about WebXR.
+Before we jump to far let's talk about WebXR.

 ## What is WebXR